tonstakers/tonstakers-sdk/README.md

 ### Using a `<script>` tag

-Alternatively, you can include the Tonstakers SDK directly in your HTML file:
+For direct HTML integration:

 ```html
 <script src="path/to/tonstakers-sdk.min.js"></script>
 ```

-Ensure to replace `"path/to/tonstakers-sdk.min.js"` with the actual path to the SDK.
+Replace `"path/to/tonstakers-sdk.min.js"` with the actual SDK path.

 ## Usage

 ### In a Module Environment

-First, initialize the SDK with your connector and optional referral code:
+Initialize the SDK with your wallet connector and optional parameters:

 ```javascript
 import { Tonstakers } from "tonstakers-sdk";